-Machine to Machine, Internet of Things, connected devices...
-What's the difference?
+Machine to Machine, Internet of Things, connected devices ...
+What is all about?

 Even though machine to machine (M2M or MtoM) and the Internet of Things (IoT) are often confused, these two expressions do not represent exactly the same thing.
 Considered a subset of the IoT, the M2M market has been expanding faster and faster each year.
 This progression may be explained particularly by a number of connected devices that is continuously growing and that, according to Idate, will reach nearly 80 billion connected objects in 2020.